agmsb/cloudbuild-gke/tmp.md

 $ gcloud builds submit . --config=bin/test-build-b.yaml

+Visit your Cloud Build logs in your Cloud Build console.
 Output should be similar to:

 >2022-07-01T15:02:23.226364190Z No resources found in team-b namespace.